staging-951d-madcitymultimedia/postman-docs/src/pages/docs/administration/managing-your-team/manage-team-product-access.md

 > **[Enterprise solutions are available for Enterprise Essentials plans.](https://www.postman.com/pricing)**

 As a Team Admin, you can manage [Enterprise solutions](https://www.postman.com/pricing/#enterprise-solutions) for your team: [Internal API Management](#internal-api-management-solution) and [API Test Automation](#api-test-automation-solution).
-Adding team members to a solution can give them additional permissions within your and access to more features.
+Adding team members to a solution can give them additional permissions within your team and access to more features.

 To add team members to a solution, do the following:

 1. Select **Team** in the Postman header, then select **Team Settings**.
 1. Select **Product access**.
 1. Select the Enterprise solution you'd like to manage: **Internal API Management** or **API Test Automation**.
 1. To add team members to a solution, select **Add Members**.
-Adding team members to a solution purchases additional licenses for that solution.
+Adding team members to a solution purchases more licenses for that solution.
 Learn more about [managing Enterprise solutions licenses](/docs/billing/billing/#manage-enterprise-solutions-licenses).

     <img alt="Add team members to Enterprise solutions" src="https://assets.postman.com/postman-docs/v10/enterprise-solutions-add-members-v10.jpg"/>